rybla/riib11.github.io/_posts/2021-04-25-analogies-bad.md

     Russian Revolution of 1917
-  - e.g. [Aesop's fables](https://aesopfables.com), such as the fable of "the fox and the grapes" which parallels the propensity to publically deride that which one is jealous of
+  - e.g. [Aesop's fables](https://aesopfables.com), such as the fable of "the fox and the grapes" which parallels the propensity to publically deride that which one desires but cannot achieve
   - e.g. the Star Trek episode "A Private Little War" which parallels the US involvement in the Vietnam War